2DegreesWest/OSDownloadsAPI/README.md

 We take the 'downloadsUrl' obtained in our previous request and add to it the format we require the data (specified in CSV file) and complete it with a specific area (from list created above).
-So, if I wanted OS Open Green space, in GML format, for all of GB, then my request would look like: <https://api.os.uk/downloads/v1/products/OpenGreenspace/downloads?format=GML&area=GB>
+So, if I wanted OS Open Greenspace, in GML format, for all of GB, then my request would look like: <https://api.os.uk/downloads/v1/products/OpenGreenspace/downloads?format=GML&area=GB>

 However, if I wanted the same product in shapefile format for areas HP